Tyrn/wei/the-insider-en.typ

      "Will it appear to the police?"

-     "Yes,"  Shavash said, "since our police - if asked  - will  not inquire why the company needed this money."
+     "Yes,"  Shavash said, "since our police---if asked---will  not inquire why the company needed this money."

      Bemish finished his coffee and asked.